rchdlee/MVT_helper/README.md

 Event information will be stored in the generated CSV.
 Columns B-E of the CSV can be pasted into `MVT Template RL.xlsx`

 Metadata about the video and mouse ID's will be stored in metadata.json.
 Move this into the video folder.

+## Contact

+Please reach out with any bugs, comments, or suggestions to rlee21@bidmc.harvard.edu

+Current list of suggestions to implement:

+- Mouse scroll -> scrub through video instead of timeline zoom.
+Maybe timeline zoom with mouse scroll could be mapped to Shift + scroll
+- Edit annotation timeline so that it is longer and spans the bottom of the screen, instead of on the right side.
+Would allow for the video to be larger.
+- Implementation + integration of analysis pipeline.
+Currently it is a separate and unfinished repo: https://github.com/rchdlee/MVT_toolbox/